 I can always remember during games when a player would make a big tackle, chase down an opposing player or any action where they put their body on the line for the team, the impact that it would have on me and the other players in the team.
 It would push me to search myself for more and it would have the effect of lifting my performance.
 We should always remember the impact that we can have on our teammates.

 Looking to work on skills which can set you apart from footballers around you.
-Come do a private soccer coaching with the team at Elite Football Coaching.
+Come do a private soccer coaching session with the team at Elite Football Coaching.